clearent/IDTechVP8300Config/README.md

 Date: 12-10-2019

-Modified the FFFC tag on the mastercard contactless configuration group so Apple Card will work.
+Modified the FFFC tag on the MasterCard contactless configuration group so Apple Card will work.

 * Config File: config/vp8300_tap_20191210.json